and how The M'hencha Company a small but perfectly formed Artisan Home Bakery in The Cotswolds came to be:

-Its 2018 and I'm still here, my lupus is mostly under control (as far as these things can be) and I remain passionate about what I am creating.
-I am keeping the business small and specialist, personally crafting every M'hencha that leaves the kitchen to order, I'm a control freak and the making has to be done with pride and passion.
-I haven't made this journey entirely alone so whilst the team below is fluid they have made a significant contribution and are deserving of a public thank you and a recommendation.
+It’s 2018 and I'm still here, my lupus is mostly under control (as far as these things can be) and I remain passionate about what I am creating, keeping the business small and specialist, personally crafting every M'hencha that leaves the kitchen to order.

 What's next?
 There's a long way to go on the M'hencha front, I'd guestimate probably 99% of people still haven't heard of M'hencha, tasted it or even know what it is....so I think its going to take me a while to spread the love of M'hencha.
 If you're already a fan, thank you for your appreciation hopefully you're a subscriber and are enjoy your quarterly offer and if you're not its time to take the plunge....and just to chivvy you along enter NEW18 at the checkout for an introductory 10% off. shop now then enjoy!